joinpursuit/restfulapi_exercise/readme.md

     "id": 11
 }

-//So I used Patch because I dont think put creates a user
+//So I used Post because I dont think put creates a user